SeldonIO/seldon-core/doc/source/servers/mlflow.md

 ## MLFlow xtype

 By default the server will call your loaded model's predict function with a `numpy.ndarray`.
-If you wish for it to call it with `pandas.DataFrame` instead, you can pass a parameter `X_type` and set it to `DataFrame`.
+If you wish for it to call it with `pandas.DataFrame` instead, you can pass a parameter `xtype` and set it to `DataFrame`.
 For example:

 ```yaml
 apiVersion: machinelearning.seldon.io/v1alpha2